-- material contained in crime reports, domestic violence incident reports or other intelligence reports.
+- material contained in crime reports, domestic abuse incident reports or other intelligence reports.

-Prosecutors should follow the rules of civil evidence in order to adduce further evidence to enable the court to determine whether to make a restraining order.
+Prosecutors should follow the rules of civil evidence to adduce further evidence to enable the court to determine whether to make a restraining order.

 - only impose prohibitions and not positive requirements;